 Borobudur is a Mahayana Buddhist temple made in the 9th century.
 It is the largest Buddhist temple in the world located in central Java near Mutilan.
 From far the temple is simply majestic.
 In its premises, you can truly admire the art and architecture more.
 Nine stacked platforms are leading the way to the top dome.
 Each platform has multiple Buddha statues and decorated relief panels.
 The central dome is surrounded by 72 beautiful Buddha statues.

-This majestic temple has been widely used in postcards representing Indonesia.
+This majestic temple is widely used in postcards representing Indonesia.
 The restorations done in much of the 2oth century have made it possible for travelers to witness this temple.

 7. Shwedagon Pagoda, Myanmar